ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 ### Bug Fixes

 - Pathlookup - IGMP snooping fail fix
-- Juniper - IRB L3 interface correct VLAN ID assignement
+- Juniper - IRB L3 interface correct VLAN ID assignment
 - Fortinet FortiGate - zone firewall could be missing in some cases since the unit was considered as a HA slave
 - Palo Alto - first configured vsys could be missing in discovery